bloxstreet/support/guides/training-guide.md

 {: .text-purple-100 }
 {: .no_toc }

 For the Grammar/Greeting Test, as a trainer, you must explain how this test works.
 Have your group of LRs show their greetings to you. **IMPORTANT: Do not fail LRs for minor grammatical errors.
 If you can understand their greetings easily, you should pass them.** You are always welcome to give out tips if needed.
-Make sure to give them a tip on copying and pasting their greeting every time, as it makes things much quicker on their behalf.
+Make sure to remind them to copy and paste their greeting every time, as it makes things much quicker on their behalf.
 If an LR spells ‘BloxStreet’ incorrectly during the Greeting Test, the trainer should tell the LR to repeat their greeting.
-If they pass, continue to the next test.
+If they pass, move on to the next test.
 If they fail, kick them from the server and explain why.

 ### Cafe Test
 {: .text-purple-100 }
 {: .no_toc }

 The next part of training is the Cafe Test.
 In this test, you will ask your LRs for any available drink.
-Wait for them to make it and say “Of course," or something related to that.
 LRs must have understandable grammar in this test.
-Ensure that LRs know about the slush machine and the fact it has different flavors that can be selected once a COLD CUP is touched.
+Ensure that LRs know about the slush machine and that it has two flavors that can be selected with a COLD CUP.
 If an LR gets the wrong drink during the Cafe Test, the trainer should repeat the order and request the drink again.
 If the LR still brings the incorrect drink, you may fail them.
 For this test, LRs should use the handto system.

 ### Register Test
 {: .text-purple-100 }
 {: .no_toc }

 The next part of training is the Register Test.
-Please go through a roleplay of your LRs checking you out (including their greetings).
-If they don’t know how to send a payment request, explain the process to them!
-Make sure they use understandable grammar and effort.
+In this test, you will go through a roleplay of your LRs checking you out.
+If they don’t know how to send a payment request, explain the process to them.
+Make sure they state a greeting and outro, ask what your payment preference is, and remind you to scan your card, all while utilizing understandable grammar.
 If they fail, explain why when kicking them from the server.

 ### Trivia
 {: .text-purple-100 }
 {: .no_toc }

 The final part of training is Trivia.
 In this section of the training, trainers are required to quiz their LRs on topics covered in the presentation and in the training itself.
-This part tests an LR’s knowledge on BloxStreet, and it also proves whether or not the LR was paying attention during the presentation.
+This part tests an LR’s knowledge on BloxStreet and whether or not they were paying attention during the presentation.

 ### Passing LRs
 {: .text-purple-100 }